NNC1 Form – How to DIY Company Setup

 Founder members and Directors information section on NNC1 form

-Founder member can mean a shareholder in this application form.
+Founder members is referring to shareholders in this application form.
 Founder members must hold shares of the company.
 You must write your FULL NAME as it appears on your passport.
 This includes your middle name if you have one.

 Hong Kong has many unspoken cultural rules.
 One of them is to always write your name in full.
 This is why when opening a company in Hong Kong, you’re not only doing the logistics, but you also have to know Hong Kong’s do’s and don’ts business culture.
 In Hong Kong, Chinese names are mostly made up of 3 Chinese characters.
 We don’t have the concept of a ‘middle name.’
 For example, my name is ‘Choi Sun Dou.’
 ‘Choi Sun’ is my given name, so you should address me as ‘Choi Sun.’
 It would be wrong to address me as ‘Choi’ or ‘Sun’ alone.